HiTemp ET Series thermoelectric coolers from Laird Thermal Systems simplify cooling in high heat applications…

-April 30, 2019 – Laird Thermal Systems expands its Peltier thermoelectric module product family with the HiTemp ET Series, designed to protect critical electronic devices like CMOS sensors in high temperature applications.
+April 30, 2019 – Laird Thermal Systems expands its Peltier thermoelectric cooler product family with the HiTemp ET Series, designed to protect critical electronic devices like CMOS sensors in high temperature applications.
 Recent advances in CMOS sensor technology have made these sensors practical and effective for use in a wide range of imaging applications found in autonomous systems, machine vision and learning, high-end scientific cameras, and more.

 These sensitive CMOS sensors convert photons to electrons for digital processing.
 Thermal noise causes CMOS sensors to lose image resolution as temperature increases.
 This can occur in many outdoor applications, where heat generated by surrounding electronics exceeds the maximum operating temperature of the CMOS sensor.
 To prevent image quality from deteriorating, high temperature Peltier coolers can reduce the sensor’s temperature, maintaining acceptable noise levels.

-Laird Thermal Systems’ HiTemp ET Series thermoelectric modules deliver spot cooling to ensure optimum CMOS sensor performance.
+Laird Thermal Systems’ HiTemp ET Series thermoelectric coolers deliver spot cooling to ensure optimum CMOS sensor performance.
 The HiTemp ET Series is a preferred cooling solution in CMOS sensor applications and has proven not to degrade in high heat environments.
 To meet a broad range of design requirements, the HiTemp ET Series includes 53 models offering a variety of heat pumping capacities, geometric form factors and input voltages.

 “As CMOS sensors are incorporated into new emerging applications for outdoor environments, thermal management becomes more important to keep sensors below their maximum operating temperature limit.” said Andrew Dereka, Product Director at Laird Thermal Systems.
-“Spot cooling that features a thermoelectric module provides an active cooling solution that allows these critical sensors to maintain maximum image resolution for their application.”
+“Spot cooling that features a thermoelectric cooler provides an active cooling solution that allows these critical sensors to maintain maximum image resolution for their application.”

 Offering active cooling for applications operating in temperatures ranging from 80 to 150 °C, the HiTemp ET Series offers a cooling capacity of more than 300 watts in a compact form factor.
 The HiTemp ET Series is designed for higher current and larger heat-pumping applications offering precise temperature control accuracy achieving ±0.01°C.